 The site of many NYS Sectionals contests, Knox Field is home to Johnstown’s Sir Bills Football, Lady Bills Field Hockey, Sir Bills & Lady Bills Lacrosse, Sir Bills and Lady Bills Track & Field, Marching Bills Field Band, and Johnstown Winterguard.
-It also serves as the home field for the semi-pro Colonials football team, is used by the community’s Little League Football team, is the site of the annual Johnstown elementary track & field day, and the Purple & Gold Get Out & Play Day.
+It has also served as the home field for the semi-pro Colonials football team, is used by the community’s Little League Football team, is the site of the annual Johnstown elementary track & field day, and the Purple & Gold Get Out & Play Day.
 Students graduating from Johnstown High School have enjoyed the tradition of holding commencement ceremonies on Knox Field since 1959, weather permitting.

 Remaining in continuous use by Johnstown schools since its inception more than 80 years ago, Knox Field was most recently updated as part of a capital project approved by district residents in 2005.
 In addition to the field and surrounding track pictured here, the Knox complex boasts a bridle walking path, a playground area and tennis courts that are open for use by the community.
 It also hosts the School Museum, which occupies the original field house facing Glebe Street.